He died in jail hours after a minor pot arrest. Now 7 corrections officers have been fired.

-An attorney representing Scott’s family called for the officers to face criminal charges in the case, which the Texas Rangers are investigating.
+A lawyer representing Scott’s family called for the officers to face criminal charges in the case, which the Texas Rangers are investigating.

 “#MarvinScottIII’s family is relieved these men have been terminated — however they are anxious to see these men arrested and held criminally accountable,” attorney Lee Merritt tweeted on Thursday.